garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Cascading Style Sheets (CSS).md

 - Frequent & often recommended approach to use [[2024 Semester 1/COMPSCI345 - Human-computer Interaction/Cascading Style Sheets (CSS)|Cascading Style Sheets (CSS)]]
 - Stylesheets can include (link to) to other stylesheets
 - Standard stylesheets can be referenced on high availability servers
-- Stylesheets can target different elements via selectors & pro [[w3.CSS Templates]]
+- Stylesheets can target different elements via selectors & provide properties which apply to all selected elements.
+- Web frameworks #compsci345example as CSS sheets can give platform independence of the presentation [[w3.CSS Templates]]